SLEEP BETTER BY MAINTAINING THE RIGHT TEMPERATURE FOR SLEEP

 Our sleep is closely linked to the circadian rhythm of our body’s core temperature.
 Without our body undergoing the necessary temperature changes we cannot fall asleep and if our body is not at the right temperature throughout the night our sleep quality will suffer.
 To fall asleep our core temperature needs to drop and our skin temperature needs to increase.

-During sleep we are more sensitive to temperature changes than when we are awake and are more likely to either start to sweat if we are too warm or start to shiver if we are too cold.
+During sleep we are more sensitive to temperature changes than when we are awake and are more likely to either start to sweating in sleep if we are too warm or start to shiver if we are too cold.

 The change in our body’s temperature is much greater when we are in the REM phase of our sleep compared to when we are in the lighter phase.
 To ensure we enjoy the maximum amount and quality of sleep we need to keep our body in the thermoneutral zone which offers the best temperature for sleep.
 If we don’t stay within this zone, the length and quality of our sleep will suffer.